CPR and basic life support

 - Know where you will go (and make sure everyone in your family knows, in case you’re not all together).
 Your evacuation place will probably be with friends or family, so make sure they know your plans.

 - Meet with your neighbours to plan how you can all work together after a disaster until help arrives.

-- If you are a member of a neighbourhood organisation such as Neighbourhood Watch, introduce disaster preparedness as a new activity.
+- If you are a member of a neighbourhood organisation such as Neighbourhood Watch, introduce emergency preparedness as a new activity.